Abstract:

 yt_dlp

-library is used to download the audio stream from the video.yt_dlp
+library is used to download the audio stream from the video. yt_dlp

-is preferred overyoutube_dl
+is preferred over youtube_dl

-import yt_dlp import os from pathlib import Path def download_audio(yt_url): output_dir = "/kaggle/working/files/audio" Path(output_dir).mkdir(parents=True, exist_ok=True) ydl_config = { "format": "bestaudio/best", "postprocessors": [ { "key": "FFmpegExtractAudio", "preferredcodec": "wav", "preferredquality": "192", } ], "outtmpl": os.path.join(output_dir, "%(title)s.%(ext)s"), "verbose": True } print(f"Downloading audio from {yt_url}") try: with yt_dlp.YoutubeDL(ydl_config) as ydl: ydl.download([yt_url]) print("Downloading successful!") except Exception as e: print(f"Error downloading audio: {e}") # Example usage (replace with user input) # yt_url = input("Input YouTube URL") yt_url = "https://youtu.be/ad79nYk2keg" # Example URL download_audio(yt_url)
+for its continued maintenance and improved handling of YouTube's evolving platform.import yt_dlp import os from pathlib import Path def download_audio(yt_url): output_dir = "/kaggle/working/files/audio" Path(output_dir).mkdir(parents=True, exist_ok=True) ydl_config = { "format": "bestaudio/best", "postprocessors": [ { "key": "FFmpegExtractAudio", "preferredcodec": "wav", "preferredquality": "192", } ], "outtmpl": os.path.join(output_dir, "%(title)s.%(ext)s"), "verbose": True } print(f"Downloading audio from {yt_url}") try: with yt_dlp.YoutubeDL(ydl_config) as ydl: ydl.download([yt_url]) print("Downloading successful!") except Exception as e: print(f"Error downloading audio: {e}") # Example usage (replace with user input) # yt_url = input("Input YouTube URL") yt_url = "https://youtu.be/ad79nYk2keg" # Example URL download_audio(yt_url)

 Speech-to-Text Transcription: